 (For anyone not familiar with the term ‘masjid’, it is the term used by Muslims for mosque, and it means ‘places of prostration’).

 My findings were interesting.
 I found women do actually think it’s important for them to attend mosque – and that they do so for a number of different reasons, such as praying and worship, educational classes, social events, and to meet other people in their communities.

 It was clear however that there are a number of barriers that prevent women from attending mosque, such as management of mosques, accessing the mosque, women and children, culture, fear of being judged, engagement, accessibility of Imams, experience of Imams, and British society and culture.

 Based on these findings, I compiled recommendations and an action plan which can be used by mosques and Islamic centres to increase the participation of women.
 If you want to read a full report with the outcomes of my research, please contact me.

-An outcome for me from this research has been the formation of An-Nisa Network.
+An outcome for me from this research has been the formation of An-Nisa Network in 2014.